January 10, 2018 Weather Forecast

 Hilo

 Today: Scattered showers.
-Mostly cloudy, with a low around 63.
-Light west wind.
-Chance of precipitation is 40%.
+Partly sunny, with a high near 79.
+Southwest wind around 5 mph becoming light and variable in the afternoon.
+Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Scattered showers.
+Mostly cloudy, with a low around 64.
+East southeast wind around 5 mph becoming calm after midnight.
+Chance of precipitation is 50%.
+New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, mainly after noon.
+Tomorrow: Showers likely, mainly between 7am and 1pm.
 Mostly cloudy, with a high near 79.
-Light and variable wind becoming east around 6 mph in the afternoon.
+Light and variable wind.
 Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely.
-Mostly cloudy, with a low around 64.
-Southwest wind 3 to 5 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Isolated showers.
-Partly cloudy, with a low around 66.
-East wind around 7 mph.
-Chance of precipitation is 20%.

-Tonight: Scattered showers after noon.
-Increasing clouds, with a high near 80.
-Calm wind becoming northwest 5 to 8 mph in the afternoon.
-Chance of precipitation is 50%.
+Today: Scattered showers, mainly after noon.
+Widespread haze.
+Partly sunny, with a high near 80.
+Southeast wind around 6 mph becoming west in the morning.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers before midnight.
+Tonight: Scattered showers, mainly before midnight.
+Widespread haze.
 Partly cloudy, with a low around 66.
-South southeast wind around 5 mph becoming calm in the evening.
+Light and variable wind.
 Chance of precipitation is 40%.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: Scattered showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 79.
+Light and variable wind becoming west around 5 mph in the afternoon.
+Chance of precipitation is 40%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Waimea

-Tonight: Scattered showers.
+Today: Scattered showers.
 Partly sunny, with a high near 69.
-East northeast wind around 9 mph.
-Chance of precipitation is 40%.
+North northeast wind 7 to 10 mph.
+Chance of precipitation is 50%.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Tonight: Scattered showers.
+Mostly cloudy, with a low around 51.
+East northeast wind 9 to 11 mph.
+Chance of precipitation is 50%.
+New precipitation amounts between a quarter and half of an inch possible.

 Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 51.
-East wind 5 to 7 mph.
+Partly sunny, with a high near 70.
+Northeast wind 5 to 9 mph becoming light north northwest in the morning.
 Chance of precipitation is 40%.
 New precipitation amounts between a quarter and half of an inch possible.

 Kohala

-Today: Clear, with a low around 51.
-East wind around 7 mph.

-Tonight: Scattered showers.
+Today: Scattered showers.
 Partly sunny, with a high near 69.
-East wind around 11 mph.
+Calm wind becoming east around 6 mph in the afternoon.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 Mostly cloudy, with a low around 49.
-East wind around 10 mph.
+East northeast wind around 11 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 69.
+East wind 5 to 9 mph becoming calm in the morning.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

 Today: Scattered showers.
+Widespread haze.
+Partly sunny, with a high near 78.
+Breezy, with an east northeast wind 13 to 20 mph, with gusts as high as 23 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Scattered showers.
+Widespread haze.
 Mostly cloudy, with a low around 70.
-Northeast wind around 13 mph.
-Chance of precipitation is 30%.
+Breezy, with an east northeast wind around 17 mph, with gusts as high as 21 mph.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly after noon.
+Tomorrow: Scattered showers.
+Widespread haze.
 Partly sunny, with a high near 78.
-Windy, with an east wind 20 to 24 mph, with gusts as high as 31 mph.
-Chance of precipitation is 30%.

-Tomorrow: Showers likely, mainly after midnight.
-Mostly cloudy, with a low around 70.
-Breezy, with an east northeast wind 18 to 20 mph, with gusts as high as 25 mph.
-Chance of precipitation is 60%.
+Breezy, with an east northeast wind 16 to 20 mph, with gusts as high as 23 mph.
+Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Puna

-Today: Scattered showers.
-Mostly cloudy, with a low around 61.
-West northwest wind around 5 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, mainly before noon.
-Mostly cloudy, with a high near 77.
-North northwest wind around 7 mph becoming northeast in the morning.
+Today: Showers likely, mainly before noon.
+Partly sunny, with a high near 77.
+Calm wind becoming east northeast around 6 mph in the afternoon.
 Chance of precipitation is 60%.
 New precipitation amounts between a tenth and quarter of an inch possible.

-Tomorrow: Showers likely.
+Tonight: Showers likely.
 Mostly cloudy, with a low around 61.
-West northwest wind around 5 mph.
+East northeast wind around 6 mph becoming calm in the evening.
 Chance of precipitation is 60%.
 New precipitation amounts between a quarter and half of an inch possible.

+Tomorrow: Showers likely, mainly before noon.
+Mostly cloudy, with a high near 77.
+Light and variable wind.
+Chance of precipitation is 60%.
+New precipitation amounts between a quarter and half of an inch possible.

 Waikoloa

-Tonight: Showers likely after noon.
-Increasing clouds, with a high near 80.
-North northeast wind around 7 mph.
-Chance of precipitation is 60%.
+Today: Scattered showers, mainly after noon.
+Mostly sunny, with a high near 80.
+East southeast wind 7 to 9 mph becoming northwest in the morning.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers, mainly before midnight.
-Mostly cloudy, with a low around 63.
-East wind around 6 mph.
+Tonight: Scattered showers, mainly before midnight.
+Partly cloudy, with a low around 63.
+Light east wind becoming east southeast 5 to 9 mph after midnight.
 Chance of precipitation is 30%.
 New precipitation amounts between a tenth and quarter of an inch possible.

-A approaching cold front will weaken to a trough as it pushes in from the northwest early Wednesday morning.
-An upper level trough passing over the state from Wednesday into Thursday may could enhance some of the scattered rainfall, particularly on the Big Island.
-A weak surface ridge moving over the islands later this week will cause light and variable winds from Friday through this weekend.
+Tomorrow: Scattered showers after noon.
+Mostly sunny, with a high near 79.
+East southeast wind around 9 mph becoming west northwest in the morning.
+Chance of precipitation is 40%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Data Courtesy of NOAA.gov